linas/i370-bigfoot/docker/i370-bigfoot/scripts/examples/README.md

   Notice that the first eight bytes give a PSW that starts running at address 0x10 (i.e. 16 bytes in, where the very first instruction appears.)
 * Start the Hercules emulator.
-* Run the demo by saying `ipl /home/i370-bigfoot/examples/kernel.ipl` at the Hercules prompt.
-The `kernel.ipl` file contains the name of the actual bootable kernel, which is `kernel.bin`.
+* Run the demo by saying `ipl /home/i370-bigfoot/examples/kernel.ins` at the Hercules prompt.
+The `kernel.ins` file contains the name of the actual bootable kernel, which is `kernel.bin`.
 * The instruction counter should run up to about 50 insns, and then enter the disabled wait state.
 Use `gpr` to view the registers.
 Note the